Skip to main content

 “You tell me.”
 He said with a faint smile.
 “I don’t think I have ever been in love.”
 He stared at her smile.

-“I can tell when you lie, Devdoot, I have known you since we were little.”
+“I can tell when you lie, Devdoot.
+I have known you since we were little.”
 She shook her head.
 “Your tone changes.”

 “It doesn’t.
-I have never…” He stopped to realise she was right as she smiled a little amused.
+I have never…” He stopped to realise she was right as she smiled a little, amused.
 “Have you… been truly in love?”
 He asked, a little scared as Urvi sighed, holding her belly gently.

 “I don’t know Devdoot.
 I can’t tell.
 But … I can’t possibly forget the father of my child.”
-She whispered as Devdoot suddenly felt like someone kicked him in the pit of his stomach.
+She whispered as Devdoot suddenly felt like someone had kicked him in the pit of his stomach.
 He had lost his appetite.

 “You should talk of pleasant things and not such…” He interrupted and changed his tone.
 “I thought of names, as promised.”